huynhaaron/threees/README.md

 [Threes](http://asherv.com/threes/) is designed by Asher Vollmer.

 Threes is a numbers game in a 4 by 4 grid.
-You can swipe the grid up, down, left and right.
+You can merge the grid up, down, left and right.
 The cells merge and sum up if :

 1) The tiles are 1 & 2